gabonator/Education/2021/CicoParser/readme.md

 ![logo](logo.png)

 CicoParser is a set of tools for conversion of IBM PC DOS applications into modern operating systems.
-Instead of emulation of the computer CPU, memory and peripherals, CicoParser translates assembly code of the program into C language and therefore achieves much higher efficiency than emulation.
+Instead of emulation of the computer CPU, memory and peripherals, CicoParser translates assembly code of the program into C language and therefore achieves much higher performance than emulation.
 This also offers unlimited possibilities to extend or improve the original application:
   - run games and applications on any device and platform
   - adding high definition graphics while keeping original gameplay mechanics
   - drawing into multiple planes and more efficient scaling
   - improving input interface - adding touch control
   - online high score boards
-  - full control over the application – debugging in programming IDE
+  - full control over the application – debugging in programming IDE with C++ support
   - easy deployment on web through HTML5 & javascript export or web assembly